Elizabeth Buchanan

-Elizabeth Faith Currer Buchanan, CVO (born 1963) was formerly Private Secretary to the Prince of Wales.
+Elizabeth Faith Currer Buchanan, (born 1962) was formerly Private Secretary to the Prince of Wales (now King Charles III).

 Buchanan worked in public relations.
 She was a spokeswoman for United Kingdom Prime Minister Margaret Thatcher, and a political adviser to Cecil Parkinson and Paul Channon at the Department of Transport.

 She then worked for a public relations firm run by Timothy Bell, from which she was assigned in 1998 on a two-year secondment to the Office of the Prince of Wales as Assistant Private Secretary (with specific responsibility for rural matters).
-She stayed however until 2002, when she became Deputy Private Secretary.
-She was made Private Secretary to The Prince in 2005.
+She stayed in this position until 2002, when she was appointed Deputy Private Secretary.
+She was made Private Secretary to The Prince in 2005, serving until late 2008.

 Already a Lieutenant of the Royal Victorian Order (LVO), Buchanan was appointed Commander of the Royal Victorian Order (CVO) in the 2009 New Year Honours.

-Buchanan is currently a Special Adviser to Waitrose, Saputo Dairy UK and McDonald's.

-Buchanan is also special adviser to Chime, a communications agency.
+Buchanan is currently a Special Adviser to Waitrose, Saputo Dairy UK and McDonald's, and special adviser to Chime, a communications agency.
 She is also a consultant to Nyetimber.

 On 1 April 2023 she was joined the board of NFU Mutual as a non-executive director, however, she resigned just over 6 months later.

+Buchanan was appointed a Deputy Lieutenant of East Sussex in March 2026.